Time-Varying Multi-Seasonal AR Models: Bayesian inference for time-varying multi-seasonal AR

-where $\sum_i w_t^i = 1$ and $\delta(\cdot)$ is the point mass Dirac delta function.
-The particles evolve in time based on a Markov proposal density $q_t(\v \theta_t|\v \theta_{t-1},y_t)$ and are assigned importance weights $w_t^{i}$ for the $i$th particle at time $t$.
-The particles at step $t$ are resampled with replacement with probabilities proportional to $w_t^{i}$ to form an unweighted sample from the filtering distribution $p(\v \theta_t|y_{1:t})$.
-A particularly simple algorithm is the bootstrap particle filter which uses the model's transition density $f(\v \theta_{t}| \v \theta_{t-1})$ as proposal and the importance weights simplify to

-where $g(y_t|\v \theta_{t})$ is the measurement density.
-The resampling step can expressed as the sampling of ancestor indexes, $a_t^i$, where the outcome $a_t^i = j$ means that the $i$th particle at time $t$ is propagated from the $j$th particle at time $t-1$ \citep{Andriue@ParticleGibbs2010}.

-The Particle Gibbs (PG) sampler in \cite{Andriue@ParticleGibbs2010} samples from an SMC approximation conditioned on a prespecified reference trajectory.
-The Particle Gibbs with Ancestor Sampling (PGAS) algorithm in \citet{lindsten2014particle} extends this algorithm by updating the ancestor of the reference trajectory at every time step $t$. \cite{lindsten2014particle} show that the ancestral sampling step does not compromise the validity of the PG Markov kernel in \cite{Andriue@ParticleGibbs2010}, and can greatly improve mixing.
-The PGAS algorithm approximates the joint smoothing density with a single forward sweep, unlike other methods that often require explicit forward and backward sweeps \citep{lindsten2013backward}.
-Algorithm \ref{alg:pgas_algorithm} in the Supplementary material summarizes the PGAS sampler with the bootstrap filter, and we refer to \cite{lindsten2014particle} for further details.
+Conditional on the log-volatilities $\v h_{0:T}$, the model in \eqref{eq:ss_prior}-\eqref{eq:ss_measurement} is linear Gaussian in the transition model, but non-linear Gaussian in the measurement equation.
+We use the Particle Gibbs with Ancestor Sampling (PGAS) algorithm in \citet{lindsten2014particle} to sample from the conditional posterior of parameter trajectory $\v \theta_{0:T}$.
+Section \ref{app:pgas} in the Supplementary material explains the PGAS updating step, and refer to \cite{lindsten2014particle} for further details.
 The PGAS algorithm can suffer from particle degeneracy in near-degenerate models \citep{lindsten2015particle}, for example when the innovations in the transition model have close to zero variance for some $t$.
 This often occurs with the TVSAR in \eqref{eq: SAR_DSP} since the dynamic shrinkage priors encourage parameters to remain constant for extended time periods.